llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `acc_deviceptr`
         * OpenACC 3.1 is unclear about handling of a null pointer.
           Clacc returns a null pointer in that case.
-        * OpenACC 3.1 is unclear about the behavior when offloading is disabled (thus shared memory).
+        * OpenACC 3.1 is unclear about the behavior for shared memory.
           Clacc returns the host pointer in that case.
     * `acc_is_present`
         * OpenACC 3.1 is unclear about handling of a null pointer.
           Clacc returns true in that case.